Brunswick Four

-The Brunswick Four were four lesbians involved in an historic incident in Toronto, Ontario in 1974.
+The Brunswick Four were four lesbians involved in a historic incident in Toronto, Ontario in 1974.
 The four were evicted from the Brunswick House, a working-class beer hall on Bloor Street, and subsequently arrested, and three were later tried in Ontario Court for obstruction of justice.
 Two of those three women were acquitted in May 1974, but one, Adrienne Potts, served three months probation.

 Importance of the incident

 Gay historian Tom Warner believes that the arrest and its consequences was a key incident ushering in a more militant gay and lesbian liberation movement in Canada, much as the Stonewall Inn riot politicized gays and lesbians in the United States.
 Warner also notes that this was one of the first occasions that a gay or lesbian topic received extensive press coverage in Canada.